 Blended learning incorporates both face to face teaching and supported online learning through Moodle our Virtual learning Environment (VLE).

-A full distance learning option is currently in development.
+A full distance learning option is aiming to run in September 2021.
 Please contact Stuart Scott for further details on when the above option will be available:

 email@example.com , Tel: +44(029) 2041 6872